How To Add Charts And Graphs To WordPress

 You can also activate the plugin in the Plugins area …

-After your plugin has been activated, click on Library …
+Once the plugin has been activated, click on Library …

-You can get to the plugin’s ‘library’ screen by choosing Media > Visualizer Library in your main menu …
+You can get to the plugin’s ‘library’ screen by selecting Media > Visualizer Library from your main menu …

-This takes you to the plugin’s Visualizer Library options …
+This brings up the plugin’s Visualizer Library screen …

-Select the graph or chart type you would like to create and click on the ‘Next’ button …
+Select the type of graph or chart you would like to create and click on the ‘Next’ button …

-The graph/chart type will open up in a new window.
+Your graph/chart type will open up in a lightbox.

-The next step is to upload a CSV file containing your data …
+The next step is to upload a CSV file containing all the data you want your chart or graph to be populated with …

-When creating your CSV data file, make sure that:
+When creating your CSV data file, ensure that:

-- The first row contains your column headings.
+- The first row contains the column headings.

-The screenshot below shows how to format your data as per the above requirements …
+The screenshot below shows how to format your data as required …

-If you are unsure about how to format your CSV file, simply use the sample that comes with the plugin.
+If you are unsure about how to format your CSV file, simply use the sample file that comes with the plugin.

-Once you have created your CSV file, select the data source (‘From Computer’ or ‘From Web’) in the ‘Upload CSV File’ section.
+Next, select the data source (‘From Computer’ or ‘From Web’) in the ‘Upload CSV File’ section.

 Upload CSV File From Computer

-To upload the CSV file and data from your hard drive select ‘From Computer‘ …
+To upload a CSV file from your hard drive select ‘From Computer‘ …

-Use the browser to locate and select your file and click on ‘Open‘ …
+Use the browser to locate and select your data file and then click on ‘Open‘ …

-The plugin will import your data and display it using the graph/chart type selected …
+The plugin imports the data and displays it using the graph/chart type selected …

 Upload CSV File From The Web

-To learn how to create, save and publish data to a Visualizer chart or graph using Google Spreadsheet, go here:
+For a tutorial that shows you how to create, save and publish data to a Visualizer chart or graph using Google Spreadsheet, see the article below:

-Visualizer gives you complete control over your information, and updates your display in real time …
+The WordPress Visualizer plugin gives you complete control of your chart or graph, and updates your display in real time …

-For example, the pie chart offers various configurable options, including:
+For example, the pie chart offers many configurable options, including:

 - General Settings – Configure settings for the chart’s title, font styles, tooltip, and legend.